Ugocode/Consumer_Behaviour/README.md

 3. People who are earning more and spending less

-4. People who are also earning more and spending more
+4. People who are also earning more and spending more(big earners and also big spenders)

 5. People who earn on the average and are spending on the average as well